top of page

 We are a family owned cattery.
 We believe that our cats are part of the family and should be treated as such.

 As mentioned, we are a mother-daughter owned cattery.
-Our queens are located just outside of Barrie in Ontario, Canada.
+Our queens are located in Tay Township in Ontario, Canada.

 We love our cats!
 We ensure our cats have a nutritionally balanced diet and a happy, loving environment.
 They are around children daily and would make great family pets for anyone willing to love them.